a-kramer/RPN-derivative/README.md

 supported.
 All logical opertors are missing, bitwise operators and integer arithmetic (e.g. remainder/modulus) as they are difficult to differentiate.
 2. There are very few checks to see if the input is a _valid_ RPN expression.
-3. All variables must be one letter.
+3. ~All variables must be one letter~ the maximum length of variables can be set at compile time.
 4. Conversion back into infix notation writes many parentheses; this is probably fine.
 5. Because `simplify` doesn't reliably reduce all fractions, some perfectly finite derivatives cannot be evaluated at _x=0_.